DavidVerghese/FinishTheLyric/README.md

 #### PostMVP

-- Incorporate information about the user into the text of the game
+- Incorporate information about the user into the game instructions.
 - Incorporate sound effects

 ## Project Schedule